 This truly amazing fish is brought to market by our friends at QWEHLI 'The fishmonger of the chefs'.

-For best results cut into steaks cook in a non-stick frying pan with an ovenproof handle over a moderate heat with good olive oil, once seasoned place the fish skin side down and roast until the skin is golden, this is easily identifiable at the edges of the skin then move to the oven for approximately 4 minutes.
+For best results cut into even size steaks.
+Place a non-stick frying pan with an ovenproof handle over a moderate heat with good olive oil, once seasoned place the fish skin side down and roast until the skin is golden, this is easily identifiable at the edges of the skin then move to the oven for approximately 4 minutes.

 This sashimi-grade fish can also be used in raw preparations such as ceviche.